Bernard2324/vmauto/README.md

 ## Is this project complete?
 No, there is a lot more that needs to be done.
 Certain features not yet implemented are:
-- Zoom/Webex Integration (Sharing)
+- Zoom/Webex Integration (Sharing) (THIS WILL DEFINITELY BE REMOVED)
-- Snapshot Management
+- Snapshot Management (Only taking - not deleting)
 - VM Power On/Off
+- Usage of Terraform or other provisioning/configuration management solutions to provision to pre-defined roles.
+You will not be able to define the roles, or config the management apps from this webapp.
+- Support for XenServer, GCloud, and AWS provisioning using Terraform
+- Support for Networking Servers Together
-- Chef Cookbook Pairing for Provisioned VM's
+- Support for Building Proxied Environment
+- Caching objects with Pickle for improved performance, and less frequent API calls
+- XenServer VM Console Forwarding (https://developer-docs.citrix.com/projects/xenserver-sdk/en/7.4/xs-api-extensions/)
+- Management of VM's for several platforms.
+Not just one, but the ability to config provisioning and management for several platforms, on which your VM's live.
+- Provisioning local, lightweight testbeds, using container solutions (docker only).
+- Front End vs Back End hierarchy
+- SQLAlchemy for more advanced DB Management
+- Logging

 ## Is this Web Application Secure?
 I'm honestly not sure how secure it is; I'm simply not there yet!

 ## Suggestions for Implementation
 I would highly suggest using this allong with a working PXE Booting solution.
 That will provide a completely hands free VM Provisioning process for Non VMWare Administrators.
-I would also use, if desired, SQLAlchemy to build and support a more advanced Database structure, using more advanced queries.
+Alternatively, golden images can be created for supported distros.

 ## How can I help?
 In any way you want!
 Any suggestions, support, or improvement is welcome!